vmware-archive/streaming-runtimes/docs/samples/anomaly-detection/anomaly-detection.md

           image: ghcr.io/vmware-tanzu/streaming-runtimes/udf-uppercase-go:0.1
 ```

-Note that the UDF function can be implemented in any programming language.
+Note that the function can be implemented in any programming language.

-Finally, the output of the UDF function is send to the `fraud-alert-stream` stream defined like this:
+Finally, the output of the function is send to the `fraud-alert-stream` stream defined like this:

 ```yaml
 apiVersion: streaming.tanzu.vmware.com/v1alpha1